-Specific objective Enabling objectives To understand strategies for the implementation of human rights at the domestic level Clarifying the ways in which human rights are implemented at the domestic level
+Specific objective Enabling objectives To understand strategies for the Clarifying the ways in which human implementation of human rights at the rights are implemented at the domestic domestic level level

 - Discuss the different ways in which international human rights standards are applied at the domestic level. - Exercises to assist this discussion are provided in HANDOUT 6.